If-Modified-Since and If-None-Match woes

 Imagine a cache has a fresh representation of

-as so:HTTP/1.1 200 OK ETag: some_etag Last-Modified: Fri, 26 Jul 2013 14:00:00 GMT
+/resourceas so:HTTP/1.1 200 OK ETag: some_etag Last-Modified: Fri, 26 Jul 2013 14:00:00 GMTIt receives a request as so:

-The nature of ETags is that they have no notion of sequence - it’s either the same or it isn’t, so the cache cannot know whether the ETags differ because one represents a later or earlier version of the resource.
+GET /resource HTTP/1.1 If-None-Match: other_etag If-Modified-Since: Fri, 26 Jul 2013 14:00:01 GMTThe nature of ETags is that they have no notion of sequence - it’s either the same or it isn’t, so the cache cannot know whether the ETags differ because one represents a later or earlier version of the resource.
 However, from my reading of the draft update to the HTTP/1.1 spec HTTP Bis Section 5 the

-with its old but fresh representation of the resource.
+If-None-Matchheader takes precedence overIf-Modified-Since, and so the correct behaviour here is for the cache to return a200with its old but fresh representation of the resource.
 That means that any client needs to be aware that it may quite legitimately receive an earlier version of an entity than the one it already has when making a conditional request to a cache.
 Which… disturbs me; my whole reason for making a conditional request is to find out if there’s a fresher version, I don’t want an older one!I suppose the theory is that the local client cache and the intermediate cache are obeying the same max-age / expires headers so by the time the client is needing to send conditional requests because its representation is stale the representation in the upstream cache should also be stale.
 However, this is not guaranteed - a request with a Cache-Control header forcing revalidation that goes via a different intermediate cache (due to load balancing) could easily legitimately leave a downstream client with a later representation than an upstream cache it later consults.

 -